+- 10. Which is not one of the features of IoT devices?

+- a) Remotely controllable

+- b) Programmable

+- c) Can turn themselves off if necessary

+- d) All of the above

-- 10. If the government plans to make a smart school by applying IoT concepts, how can each of the following be implemented in order to transform a school into IoT-enabled smart school?
+- 11. If Government plans to make a smart school by applying IoT concepts, how can each of the following be implemented in order to transform a school into IoT enabled smart school?

 - a) e-textbooks

 - b) Smart boards

-- c) Online Tests
+- c) Online tests

 - d) Wifi sensors on classrooms doors

 - e) Sensors in buses to monitor their location

-- f) Wearables (watches or smart belts) for attendance monitoring.
+- f) Wearables (watches or smart belts) for attendance monitoring

-- 11. Five friends plan to try a startup.
+- 12. Five friends plan to try a startup.
 However, they have a limited budget and limited computer infrastructure.
 How can they avail the benefits of cloud services to launch their startup?

-- 12. Governments provide various scholarships to students of different classes.
+- 13. Governments provide various scholarships to students of different classes.
 Prepare a report on how blockchain technology can be used to promote accountability, transparency and efficiency in distribution of scholarships?

-- 13. How are IoT and WoT related?
+- 14. How IoT and WoT are related?

-- 14. Match the columns:
+- 15. Match the following:

-Column A

-- 1. You got a reminder to take medication - 2.
-You got an SMS alert that you forgot to lock the door - 3.
-You got an SMS alert that parking space is available near your block - 4.
-You turned off your LED TV from your wrist watch
+Column A Column B You got a reminder to take medication Smart Parking You got a sms alert that you forgot to lock the door Smart Wearable You got the sms alert that parking space is available near your block Home Automation You turned off your LED TV from your wrist watch Smart Health